carbon-language/carbon-lang/lldb/source/Plugins/TraceExporter/docs/htr.rst

 **Layer:** The representation of trace data between passes.
 For Intel PT there are two types of layers:

- **Instruction Layer:** Composed of the oad addresses of the instructions in the trace.
+ **Instruction Layer:** Composed of the load addresses of the instructions in the trace.
 In an effort to save space, metadata is only stored for instructions that are of interest, not every instruction in the trace.
 HTR contains a single instruction layer.